s3prl/s3prl/docs/source/tutorial/upstream_collection.rst

 wav2vec2_conformer_relpos
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The results can be found in the Table 4 of `fairseq S2T: Fast Speech-to-Text Modeling with fairseq <https://arxiv.org/abs/2010.05171>`_.

 - Architecture: 24-layer Conformer encoders with relative positional encoding
 - Unlabeled Speech: LibriLight LL60k hours

 wav2vec2_conformer_rope
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The results can be found in the Table 4 of `fairseq S2T: Fast Speech-to-Text Modeling with fairseq <https://arxiv.org/abs/2010.05171>`_.

 - Architecture: 24-layer Conformer encoders with ROPE positional encoding
 - Unlabeled Speech: LibriLight LL60k hours